oa-333/elog/README.md

     // all log messages are now directed to the asynchronous rotating logger ELOG_INFO("App starting");

-Add asynchronous log target to send log lines to Grafana-Loki, while flushing each 100 log lines or 5 seconds, while restricting log shipping to ERROR log level:
+Add asynchronous log target to send log lines to Grafana-Loki, while flushing each 100 log lines or 5 seconds, and restricting log shipping to ERROR log level:

     elog::configureTargetFromStr(
         "async://quantum?quantum_buffer_size=1000&log_level=ERROR | "